github2mahesh/Machine-Learning/README.md

 # Machine Learning

-This repository showcases lab assignments completed in Machine Learning course.

-**Welcome!** This repository contains my lab assignments from the **Computational Statistics** course.
+**Welcome!** This repository contains my lab assignments from the **Machine Learning** course.
 All the labs are done in collaboration with my classmates Dinesh Sundaramoorthy and Hamza Munir since it is group task.

 **What will you find here?**